 Scanning Electron Microscopy (SEM) combined with Energy Dispersive X-ray Spectroscopy (EDS) is a vital technique for analyzing the bonding mechanisms between different materials.
 Whether in composites, coatings, adhesives, electronics, or biomaterials, the effectiveness of bonding at the microscopic level directly influences mechanical integrity, durability, and performance.
 SEM/EDS offers the ability to visualize interfaces in high detail while simultaneously identifying the elemental composition of the bonded regions.

-Continue reading “SEM/EDS Analysis of Bonding”Category: EDS Analysis
+Continue reading “SEM/EDS Analysis of Bonding”SEM/EDS Analysis of Adhesives

 Scanning Electron Microscopy (SEM) combined with Energy Dispersive X-ray Spectroscopy (EDS) is a powerful analytical approach for studying the morphology and elemental composition of adhesives.
 Adhesive materials, widely used in automotive, aerospace, electronics, packaging, and construction, are critical for structural integrity, sealing, and bonding.
 SEM/EDS provides vital information about surface topography, filler distribution, and chemical composition, supporting adhesive development, failure analysis, and quality control.